-I have put together this complete guide of Coron Island Hopping including where to book, how much it costs, and what to expect on the Coron Ultimate Island Tour!
+I have put together this complete guide to Coron Island Hopping including where to book, how much it costs, and what to expect on the Coron Ultimate Island Tour.

 WHERE TO BOOK CORON ISLAND HOPPING

-I personally booked the Coron Super Ultimate Tour online in advance with Klook and it couldn’t have been easier!
+I personally booked the Coron Ultimate Tour online in advance and I highly recommend you do the same.

 Coron Super Ultimate Tour is the most top-rated Coron Island Hopping Tour with great reviews and thousands of bookings.

 This particular Coron Island tour includes a full day of island hopping on an outrigger boat to Siete Pecados Marine Park, Kayangan Lake, Barracuda Lake, BBQ lunch on Beach 91, Skeleton Wreck, CYC Beach, and Twin Lagoon.

 The tour begins with a hotel pick-up between 7:30 and 8:00 am and a transfer to meet the boat in Coron Bay.